jlinoff/csdiff/README.md

 <a name="installation"></a>
 ## Installation
 Just download the tar image for your system and extract the executable.
+You can use it directly or copy it.

 <a name="modification"></a>
 ## Modification (docker)